-In late November, the Australian Maritime Safety Authority (AMSA) announced that it will be ending the temporary exemptions for vessels to have seafarers on board for longer than 11 months.
+In some positive news, in late November, the Australian Maritime Safety Authority (AMSA) announced that it will be ending the temporary exemptions for vessels to have seafarers on board for longer than 11 months.
 As of February 28, 2021, AMSA, through Port State Control, will enforce the limit of 11 months irregardless of the Pandemic.
-The Canadian maritime sector unions issued a joint letter this week, advocating for Transport Canada to also set a firm deadline for enforcement of the 11-month length of service under the MLC, in parallel to that established by AMSA.
+According to AMSA, "there has been sufficient time for ship operators to adjust to the COVID-19 world and develop new plans for seafarer repatriation and crew changes".
+This move has been applauded by the ITF and the SIU continues to call on the Government of Canada to adopt a similar approach.